 Almeida sells a number of concession tickets at knock-down prices, but the star of the Cheapo show is the 25s and under deal – not only can you grab a £5.00 ticket on certain performances of every production, but you get 20% off all food and drink at the Almeida Café & Bar when you show a same-day £5.00 ticket.

 Royal Court Theatre

 The Young Vic runs a £10.00 ‘Lucky Dip Tickets’ scheme for selected performances.
 Book via the website, turn up and cross your fingers: you won’t find out which area you will be watching the show from until just before the start of the performance.

 ‘Free’ ticket schemes

 There are a number of organisations that help to keep theatre venues full each night by offering ‘free’ tickets.
-They’re not completely free, as you’ll have to pay an admin charge of around £2.50–£5.00.
-But they do provide an incredibly cheap way of snagging a seat at a London theatre show.
+They’re not completely free, as you’ll have to pay an admin charge of around £2.50–£5.00, but they do provide an incredibly cheap way of bagging a seat at a London theatre show.

 Longstanding members often have access to the most popular shows, so it pays to use the service often.
 If a scheme is not currently accepting new members, be sure to check again in the future, as they may well be on the lookout for new theatregoers at a later date.

-Central Tickets offers a variety of cheap theatre tickets for £4.00 each.
+Central Tickets offers a variety of cheap theatre tickets priced from £4.00 admin fee each.